National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/governance.md

 ### Data Access by Researchers {#sec-governance-access}

 First-time users wishing to access N3C must verify that their institution has executed a DUA with NCATS.
 Then users must register an account with N3C, including agreeing to the Community Guiding Principles (described below) and complete a designated [NIH Information Security and Information Management TrainingNIH data management and security training](https://irtsectraining.nih.gov/FYR/00_005.aspx).
 Only then can users submit a Data Use Request (DUR).
 NCATS established a Data Access Committee (DAC) responsible for reviewing and approving DURs and addressing user questions.
 Users must submit a new DUR for every separate study.
-(See @sec-onboarding and @sec-data-access for details.)
+(See @sec-onboarding and @sec-access for details.)

 There are three levels of data access commensurate with the sensitivity of the data.
-See @sec-data-access for more details about these levels.
+See @sec-access for more details about these levels.

 ![Data Tiers](images/governance/fig-02-tiers.png){#fig-02-tiers fig-alt="Data Tiers"}